Basketball Coaching: Why Doesn't Johnny Practice Any More?Contributed by Paul Hoover / Pro Shot System, http://www.proshotsystem.com

 His site is designed to educate players, parents and coaches about not only the Pro Shot Shooting System, but also the past, present, and future regarding the art of shooting.
-Anyone with open mind will improve their shooting by learning new concepts and techniques from their videos, articles, and eBook.
-Get the FREE eBook!
+Anyone with open mind will improve their shooting by learning new concepts and techniques from their videos and articles.

 Dear Coaches, Players and Parents,

 Yesterday I was on a coaching internet forum and I had many coaches complain that players aren't spending the hours practicing their skills that they did a decade ago.
 They claimed that there is a glaring lack of dedication.